cappymayor/kafka-on-kubernetes/README.md

 - Local `Kubernetes cluster` like Minikube
 - Install Kubectl
 - Install Helm
-- Create a repository on Dockerhub
+- Create a repository on Dockerhub `my-connect-cluster-debezium`
+  - Be sure to [change this line](https://github.com/cappymayor/kafka-on-kubernetes/blob/master/postgres-debezium.yaml#L101) to match your dockerhub username after cloning.
 - Create an s3 bucket on AWS called `kafka-on-kubernetes`
 - Create a user and grant write access to the bucket ( Will be used by the connector )
   - Create an Access and Secret Key for that user.